|Effective:||05/01/14||Approved By: Sr. Associate Vice President for Financial Affairs and Deputy CFO|

-The TA must be completed and approved for travel authorization regardless of whether UTSA pays for any portion of the travel expenses (see fmog.0904.utsa).
+The TA must be completed and approved for travel authorization regardless of whether UTSA pays for any portion of the travel expenses.

 - Dates of travel

-- Purpose and benefit of trip to UTSA
+- Purpose and benefit of the trip to UTSA

 - Disposition of duties while traveling

 - All estimated travel expenses, regardless of the method of payment.
-If adequate expense amounts are not included in the TA, additional approvals will be required in the Expense Report process.
-The following expenses should be included as applicable.
+If the expense amount on the TA is sufficient, additional approvals will be required in the Expense Report process.
+The following expenses should be included as applicable: